Intersection Bodies of Polytopes: Algebraic Boundary and Degree Bound

 \section{Algebraic Boundary and Degree Bound}

-In order to study intersection bodies from the point of view of real algebraic geometry we need to introduce our main character for this section, the algebraic boundary. \begin{definition} Let $K$ be any compact subset in $\R^d$, then its \emph{algebraic boundary} $\partial_a K$ is the $\R$-Zariski closure of the Euclidean boundary $\partial K$. \end{definition}
+In order to study intersection bodies from the point of view of real algebraic geometry we need to introduce our main character for this section, the algebraic boundary.
+For more on the algebraic boundary we refer the reader to \cite{sinnAlgebraicBoundariesConvex2015}. \begin{definition} Let $K$ be any compact subset in $\R^d$, then its \emph{algebraic boundary} $\partial_a K$ is the $\R$-Zariski closure of the Euclidean boundary $\partial K$. \end{definition}

 Knowing the radial function of a convex body $K$ implies knowing its boundary.
 In fact, when $0\in \operatorname{int} K$ then $x\in \partial K$ if and only if $\rho_K (x) = 1$ (see \Cref{rmk:discontinuity_radial} for the other cases).
 Therefore, using the same notation as in the proof of \Cref{thm:intersection_body_semialgbraic}, we can observe that the algebraic boundary of the intersection body of a polytope is contained in the union of the varieties $\mathcal{V}\left(\| x \|^2 q_i(x) - p_i(x) \right)$.
 Indeed, we actually know more: as will be proven in \Cref{prop:degree}, the $p_i$'s are divisible by the polynomial $\|x\|^2$, and hence